snt-arg/visual_sgraphs/README.md

 ```

 Moreover, for using RGB-D cameras as the live feed provider, you may also require [rgbd_launch](http://wiki.ros.org/rgbd_launch) to load the nodelets to convert raw depth/RGB/IR streams to depth images.
 Otherwise, you may face a "resource not found" error.

+## 💾 Data Collection

+To record a `rosbag` file using a RealSense D435i camera and capture IMU, aligned depth, and color, you can follow these steps:

+- Make sure you have the necessary drivers and packages installed for the RealSense camera to work with ROS, including `realsense2_camera` and `realsense2_description` packages using the following command:
+- Launch the `realsense2_camera` node using the command `roslaunch realsense2_camera rs_aligned_depth.launch`
+- Navigate to the directory where you want to save the rosbag file.
+- Record the topics of interest.
+For instance, `rosbag record /camera/aligned_depth_to_color/image_raw /camera/color/image_raw /camera/imu`

 ### Save and load map